pact-foundation/pact.io/faq/README.md

 ### Why doesn't Pact use JSON Schema?

 Whether you define a schema or not, you will still need a concrete example of the response to return from the mock server, and a concrete example of the request to replay against the provider.
-If you just used a schema, then the code would have to generate an example, and generated values are not very helpful when used in tests, nor do they give any readable, meaningful documentation.
+If you just used a schema, then the code would have to generate an example, and generated

+s are not very helpful when used in tests, nor do they give any readable, meaningful documentation.
 If you use a schema *and* an example, then you are duplicating effort.
 The schema can almost be implied from an example.

 ### Why does Pact use concrete JSON documents rather than using more flexible JSONPaths?